 Our business is organised into two strategic regions: Nigeria and the Rest of Africa.
 Each region pursues its business plan in line with the overall corporate strategy set out by the Group’s Board and Executive Management, but mindful of the prevailing conditions in each market.

-Nigeria is Sub-Saharan Africa’s largest market for cement, consuming more than 18.6Mt in 2017.
-From the 29.3Mta capacity of our three factories, all located south of the country’s two main rivers, we can reach every local market in Nigeria with our extensive and market-leading fleet of distribution trucks.
-In 2017, we sold 12Mt of cement, representing 65% share of the Nigerian market.
+Nigeria is Sub-Saharan Africa’s largest market for cement, consuming more than 22Mt in 2019.
+From our three factories, all located south of the country’s two main rivers, we can reach every local market in Nigeria with our extensive and market-leading fleet of distribution trucks.
+In 2019, we sold 13.7Mt of cement to the domestic market.

 Nigeria has substantial limestone deposits and is surrounded by countries that do not have sufficient limestone to make their own cement.
 Because of this deficiency they must import bulk cement or clinker.
 In fact, many of the 15 countries in the Economic Community of West African States (ECOWAS), especially those on the coast, are obligatory importers of cement, reliant mainly on imports from outside ECOWAS.